animal-tree/Writing-stuff-2/Theories/Photons.md

 I guess they're just excitations of the sea, no quantity defined (until later interaction with projection screen, depending on excitation).
 How is single- vs. multi- photon determined?

-Then again, frequency [is measured by interference patterns](https://qr.ae/pssSe1) so we migt have the concept backwards and simple multi-head oscillator probabilities with head-sampling would suffice to reproduce all of this.
+Then again, frequency [is measured by interference patterns](https://qr.ae/pssSe1) so we might have the concept backwards and simple multi-head oscillator probabilities with head-sampling would suffice to reproduce all of this.
 Frequency would have to be discounted as just momentum, which is consistent with $p=f\lambda$.